Canada is a vast country with important, indeed vital interests all around the globe.

 The second A is: Adaptable … the global strategic situation is both ever-changing and quite unpredictable.
 The only “constant” is a difference: a difference from what was planned, a difference from what was imagined, and another difference from that for which one is prepared.

 The third A is Available … the days of time to mobilize, as in 1914 and 1939, are gone.
 We are in the age of the “come as you are” war.
 We will have to meet whatever threats and contingencies we imagine might be likely with the forces we have in being: regular and reserve.

 The AAA+ is for Affordable.
 No matter what experts and politicians, admirals and generals might predict or demand the Government of Canada is limited by what the people of Canada say they can afford.

 We need our government, Prime Minister Justin Trudeau’s current regime and the next (Conservative, we hope) government, to take defence seriously and to provide Canadians with appropriate, adaptable, available and affordable military forces: combat ready, operationally effective, flexible and cost-effective (efficient).

 We do not need a White Paper.
 A White Paper would do no real harm but they have been, by and large, a waste of time and money.
 What we need is a government with some vision and a plan.

-We also don’t need advice from the ‘cheap seats,’ we don’t need retired admiral and general and colonels, like me, saying buy this ship and that howitzer or APC and this many of these airplanes.
+We also don’t need advice from the ‘cheap seats,’ we don’t need retired admirals and generals and colonels, like me, saying buy this ship and that howitzer or APC and this many of these aeroplanes.
 The government of the day has, in the Privy Council Office, in the Departments of National Defence, Foreign Affairs and Finance, all the expert advice it needs.